yastn/yastn/docs/source/tensor/leg.rst

 =========================

 Tensor are :ref:`multilinear maps from product of vector spaces <theory/tensor/basics:tensors>`.
-In YAST, the `legs` of the tensor represent individual vector spaces.
+In YASTN, the `legs` of the tensor represent individual vector spaces.

 To create a Leg, use